 Back in 2014, I discovered that 75% of Americans say they try to eat antioxidant-containing foods, but 92% can’t successfully define what an antioxidant is, and 91% can’t name at least one food that is rich in antioxidants.
-Ever since then, I’ve been fascinated by the gaping differences between what people say they care about and what they actually eat.
+Since then, I’ve been fascinated by the gaping differences between what people say they care about and what they eat.

 If you ask Americans what concerns them about their diet, they will tell you: